-SFI Program Participants should become knowledgeable about invasive exotic plants and animals within their area of operation.
+SFI Certified Organizations should become knowledgeable about invasive exotic plants and animals within their area of operation.
 The expectation is that they will participate in cooperative efforts by others (e.g., government agencies or non-government environmental organizations) and work proactively within their own programs (e.g., erosion control or seed selection for wildlife plots) to limit the introduction, impact and spread of invasive exotic plants and animals.
-Indicator 4.1.6 does not require an SFI Program Participant to eliminate invasive exotic plants and animals on their land.
-In some places invasive exotic plants and animals are well established and eradication by the SFI Program Participants is unrealistic.
+Indicator 4.1.6 does not require an SFI Certified Organization to eliminate invasive exotic plants and animals on their land.
+In some places invasive exotic plants and animals are well established and eradication by the SFI Certified Organizations is unrealistic.

 Experts in this area believe the most effective means of addressing invasive exotic plants and animals include: